WongWingKeng/RepData_PeerAssessment1/PA1_template.md

 ```
 This represent around 13% of the total data row sets which may not necessary influences too much on the overall result.

-In order to test this hypothesis therefore we need to attempt to impute the missing values and determine differences to the previous mean median estimates.
+In order to test this hypothesis therefore we need to attempt to impute the missing values and determine differences to the previous mean and median estimates.

 The strategy chosen herewith is to substitute all missing values with the mean steps value for each interval.